 - Go into your design file and add extra empty space to the bottom of the design.

 - Drop your button or fixed element into the extra space.

 - Export your screen as a transparent .png.

 - Upload it to your prototype.

 - Go into build mode and mark that transparent area at the bottom as a fixed footer or header.

-When you set up a timed redirect on a hotspot, you can select the amount of time until the screen changes, a transition, and a destination screen.
+When you set up a timed redirect on a hotspot, you can select the amount of time until the screen changes, the screen triggers a transition, and opens the destination screen.

 To set up a timed redirect on one of your screens:

 - Go to the appropriate screen in your prototype, and then go into build mode.